 All four of these cards have partnerships with other companies, giving their cardholders exclusive partner offers and discounts on services.
 Google Ads and Amazon Web Services are among those partners for all four cards.
-There are also partnerships between Brex and WeWork, Divvy and Adobe, Ramp and Datadog, and Strip and Shopify to name a few.
+There are also partnerships between Brex and WeWork, Divvy and Adobe, Ramp and Datadog, and Stripe and Shopify, to name a few.

 Ramp and Stripe, however, go above and beyond with their perks.

-For Ramp, the key focus of the card is to track and analyze your business's spending.
+For the Ramp card, the key focus is to track and analyze your business's spending.
 Their platform identifies wasteful spending and helps you cut it out of your budget, saving more money overall.
 Ramp reports that its customers save up to 2% through this ongoing analysis.

 Stripe also has its own brand of perk.
 Stripe's primary business is payment processing.
 After spending $5,000 on your Stripe credit card, you'll receive $50,000 in free payment processing.

 The purpose of a startup credit card is for your team members to have access to the money your company needs when you need it.
 To do that, you need a reasonable credit limit.